Movin' with Nancy: Production

-Movin' with Nancy was produced and directed by Jack Haley, Jr., who won his first of two Emmy Awards for directing, with Sinatra billed as executive producer and star.
+Movin' with Nancy was produced and directed by Jack Haley Jr., who won his first of two Emmy Awards for directing, with Sinatra billed as executive producer and star.
 It features guest appearances by her father Frank Sinatra, Dean Martin (her "fairy goduncle" who performs a solo song and a duet with her), Lee Hazlewood (who wrote most of her hit songs), dancer David Winters (who was also nominated for a special Emmy for his choreography) and Sammy Davis Jr.

 RC Cola sponsored the show and created five lavish commercials.
-In two of them, Sinatra dances and sang the RC jingle ("It's a Mad, Mad, Mad, Mad Cola!").
+In two of them, Sinatra danced and sang the RC jingle ("It's a Mad, Mad, Mad, Mad Cola!").
 Art Linkletter served as the narrator for two of the commercials that opened and closed the program.